B1.3 Round whole numbers to the nearest ten, hundred, or thousand, in various contexts.

 Note: It would be wrong to say that there were 3700 spectators.

 Classroom activities should allow students to develop the full range of rounding skills.
 It is important that teachers nuance their words during rounding activities so as not to direct students' thinking toward a particular strategy or answer.
 So far, rounding has been discussed to within one unit.
 However, the action of "rounding up" on a daily basis can be done in a broader sense.
 For example, a fundraiser raised $14 345, and the newspaper article will headline, "What a success, event raises nearly $15 000!"
 In this case, the roundig was used to "round up" an amount of money so that the information would be understood quickly.
-Here are some examples of possible rounding strategies.
+Examples of possible rounding strategies are included in the chart below.

 Strategies